janiko71/aws-inventory/README.md

 # aws-inventory
+Did your never forget to stop an EC2 instance?
+Or to delete some unusued AWS resource?
+I'm sure you did.
+And only remembering it when getting the bill.
+I know, [AWS Config](https://aws.amazon.com/config) may help you, but did you ever try?
+It's prohibitive!

 This python script lists all the main resources of your AWS account.
-This inventory may not be complete, but it should help you to find what I call "main" resources that are, in my mind, resources that could affect billing and/or security.
+This inventory may not be complete, but it should help you to find what I call "main" resources that are, in my mind, resources that should affect billing and/or security.

 Intended for personal use (even if I added some professional features like logging), and for only one account.
 For more information on multiple accounts, read the [wiki](https://github.com/janiko71/aws-inventory/wiki).